moose-in-australia/amazon-sagemaker-direct-marketing-workshop/README.md

   * Choose "Create a new role" from the drop-down menu, then choose the "Any S3 bucket" option in the corresponding menu.
 1. Expand the "Github repositories - optional" tab.
 1. Choose "Clone a public Git repository to this notebook instance only" from the drop-down menu.
-1. Insert https://github.com/aws-samples/amazon-sagemaker-workshop-direct-marketing-xgboost.git as the Git repository URL.
+1. Insert `https://github.com/aws-samples/amazon-sagemaker-workshop-direct-marketing-xgboost.git` as the Git repository URL.
 1. Finish by clicking the "Create notebook instance" button.

 You may need to wait a couple of minutes for the notebook to be created.
 Once the status shows "InService", click on "Open Jupyter".
 This will open a new Jupyter tab showing the contents of this repository.
-Open the participant_workshop.ipynb file to get started on the workshop.
+Open the `notebooks/participant_workshop.ipynb` file to get started on the workshop.

 ## For Instructors

-To encourage active learning, the participant notebook (notebooks/participant_workshop.ipynb) contains cells which require the user to write or fix code before running successfully.
-The see the correct answers, or suggestions where no single answer is correct, please open the instructor notebook (notebooks/instructor_workshop.ipynb).
+To encourage active learning, the participant notebook (`notebooks/participant_workshop.ipynb`) contains cells which require the user to write or fix code before running successfully.
+The see the correct answers, or suggestions where no single answer is correct, please open the instructor notebook (`notebooks/instructor_workshop.ipynb`).

 _version 1 September 2019_